 My Personal Story

 By name, I was born Angela.
-However as with tribal Ashanti tribal tradition, I was given the name "Adwoa" ...
-Meaning girl child born on a Monday ...
-Daughter of the Moon Goddess Adwo ...
-Hence the name of the this media hub and the webstore ; )
+However, in accordance with Ashanti tribal tradition, I was given the name "Adwoa,” meaning girl child born on a Monday ...
+Daughter of the Moon Goddess Adwo.
+It is from my tribe that this media hub and webstore got its name : )

 The interview (audio)